czajkuba/czajkuba/README.md

 - 👋 Hi, I’m @czajkuba
-- 🌱 I’m currently learning ML engineering and cloud computing ⛅️
+- 🌱 I’m currently doing cloud data engineering

 <!---
 czajkuba/czajkuba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.